-5.70 This approach is supported by the SA, which judges these policies to be in line with sustainability principles and has potential to lead to a more sustainable approach to the management of waste.
+5.77 This approach is supported by the SA, which judges these policies to be in line with sustainability principles and to have the potential to lead to a more sustainable approach to the management of waste.

-PPS10, MWDA Resource Recovery Procurement Contract, Sustainability Appraisal Objectives and Report, Needs Assessment, Habitats Regulations Assessment.
+PPS10, MRWA Resource Recovery Procurement Contract, Sustainability Appraisal Objectives and Report, Needs Assessment, Habitats Regulations Assessment.